isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-a-nation-of-islands.md

 The caretaker Da Bo Gong (Tua Pek Kong) Tample on Kusu Island - just a 20-minute boat ride from Singapore - stands astride the short flight of stairs leading to the temple's inner prayer sanctum, his eyes fixed on the jetty in the near distance.

-It is the start of the ninth month Of the Chinese lunar calendar, and thousands of devotees will travel to the island temple seeking blessings from Tua Pek Kong (God of Prosperity) and Guan Yin (Goddess of Mercy).
+It is the start of the ninth month of the Chinese lunar calendar, and thousands of devotees will travel to the island temple seeking blessings from Tua Pek Kong (God of Prosperity) and Guan Yin (Goddess of Mercy).

 At the temple, caretaker Seet Seng Huat pauses and nods his head in the direction of a small group of men huddled at the furnace in the temple courtyard.
 The trio, in long sleeves and biker masks - with only their eyes visible - to protect themselves from the heat and smoke, offer to burn jos paper for devotees in return far a small donation.